Kevontym/DataScience/Data_cleaner/README.md

 2. Navigate to the folder: `cd Data_cleaner`
 3. Run: `python run.py`

+4. For Vs code users its best to open the SQL using an extension instead of the terminal.
+The db will be saved to your local default port

 ### Option 2: Git Sparse Checkout:
 ```bash
 mkdir my-cleaner && cd my-cleaner